Skip to main content

 “Migrate the user authentication module to the new framework”

-And you want to add session handling, make it explicit:
+And you want to add session handling, ask for it explicitly:

 Remove Things You Don’t Want